-Martin Luther King Elementary opened its doors in March 1971 with 430 students.
+Martin Luther King Jr. Elementary opened its doors in March 1971 with 430 students.
 The focal point of the building was the unusually large and centrally located media center.

 Other historic moments: